EchoMAV/docs/docs/echopilot_ai.md

 ## FMU Ports

-The Flight Manamgenent Unit (FMU) is based on the FMUv5 design, and uses I2C, SPI and UARTs as defined in the table below:
+The Flight Manamgenent Unit (FMU) is based on the FMUv5 design, and uses I2C, SPI and UART ports as defined in the table below.

 Port | Use | Connector Assignement
 ------------ | ------------- | ------------